scimma/hop-client/doc/user/quickstart.rst

     with stream.open("kafka://hostname:port/topic", "w") as s:
         s.write({"my": "message"})

-To explicitly disable authentication one can set :code:`auth=None`.
+To explicitly disable authentication, one can set :code:`auth` to :code:`False`.

 Consume messages
 ^^^^^^^^^^^^^^^^^